Updated: June 26, 2014

 Feline hyperthyroidism has become a widely recognized disorder in cats.
 It is caused by an unregulated overproduction of thyroid hormone by the thyroid glands, which is usually related to a benign enlargement (growth or tumor) of one or both thyroid lobes.
+Cancer of the thyroid gland is found in less than 2% of cats.
 This enlargement of the thyroid gland(s) is referred to as thyroid adenoma or thyroid adenomatous goiter.
 It is unknown what causes the thyroid to become enlarged.

 The thyroid gland consists of two flat lobes shaped like a butterfly and located on either side of the trachea, or windpipe, just below the voice box.
 These lobes are flattened and cannot be easily palpated.
 The thyroid gland acts as the thermostat for the metabolic rate of the body, controlling how fast or slow the body functions.
 Hyperthyroidism can have effects on multiple organ systems, since the increased thyroid hormone levels increase the cat's metabolic rate.